Improved Weighted Matching in the Sliding Window Model: Abstract

 \section{Abstract}

 We consider the \textsf{Maximum-weight Matching} (\textsf{MWM}) problem in the streaming sliding window model of computation.
 In this model, the input consists of a sequence of weighted edges on a given vertex set $V$ of size $n$.
-The objective is to maintain an approximation of a maximum-weight matching in the graph spanned by the $L$ most recent edges, for some integer $L$, using space $\Ot(n)$.
+The objective is to maintain an approximation of a maximum-weight matching in the graph spanned by the $L$ most recent edges, for some integer $L$, using as little space as possible.
+Prior to our work, the state-of-the-art results were a $(3.5+\varepsilon)$-approximation algorithm for \textsf{MWM} by Biabani et al. [ISAAC'21] and a $(3+\varepsilon)$-approximation for (unweighted) \textsf{Maximum Matching} (\textsf{MM}) by Crouch et al.\ [ESA'13].
+Both algorithms use space $\Ot(n)$.